 I am looking forward to a positive, upbeat school year in the East Rutherford School District.
 I encourage all students to connect with our school; stand up to bullying, vandalism, and to anything you know is not right.
 Remind yourself you do not have to follow the crowd.
 Be yourself and even when no one is watching, do the right thing.
 Parents, please help us by reinforcing school expectations at home and review our code of conduct with your child/children.
-With your help, both McKenzie and Faust Schools will continue to be a school community in which every person feels respected, valued, and is encouraged and challenged to achieve at the highest levels.
+With your help, McKenzie, Lincoln and Faust Schools will continue to be a school community in which every person feels respected, valued, and is encouraged and challenged to achieve at the highest levels.

 I encourage all of you to be active in our PTA and your child’s/children’s educational journey.
 Our partnership is essential for our continued success.
 I am happy to partner with the East Rutherford School District’s educational team and effectively contribute to the overall safety, academic program, climate, and sense of community in East Rutherford.
 I am excited for the opportunity to work with you and your child/children to provide a productive and safe learning environment that supports student success.

-I encourage you to explore our District webpage throughout the year to learn more about the both McKenzie and Faust Schools.
+I encourage you to explore our District webpage throughout the year to learn more about McKenzie, Lincoln and Faust Schools.
 Our webpage offers you the opportunity to learn about new events and access the individual links to gain knowledge of our facility, staff, programs, curriculum, activities, partnerships and other informative topics.
 Additionally, you can access each teacher’s personalized page that includes classroom highlights, student assignments, and educational links.
 Please be aware that if concerns arise at any time, you may contact your child’s/children’s teacher or Principal by emailing or calling the Main Office at each of our schools.

 Once again, welcome to the East Rutherford Public Schools!
 I am honored to serve as Superintendent of Schools.